In-Class#

 Total payment 28421.44 kr.

-Problem 4.15: Number of windows#
+Problem 4.15: Number of Windows#

 You are now a construction engineer, and you need to order windows for a street of 11 newly built houses.
 The municipality has designed a peculiar street where all houses are one-story tall and have square ground plans.
 However, their side lengths increase by one meter for each house further down the street.
 The first house has a side length of 20 meters, the second 21 meters, and so on until the last house, which has a side length of 30 meters.